Franklin's lost expedition: Commemoration

 Many other veterans of the searches for Franklin are buried there too, including Admiral Sir Horatio Thomas Austin, Admiral Sir George Back, Admiral Sir Edward Augustus Inglefield, Admiral Bedford Pim, and Admiral Sir John Ross.
-Franklin's wife Jane Griffin, Lady Franklin, is also interred at Kensal Green in the vault, and commemorated on a marble cross dedicated to her niece Sophia Cracroft.
+Franklin's wife, Lady Franklin, is also interred at Kensal Green in the vault and commemorated on a marble cross dedicated to her niece, Sophia Cracroft.

 Literary works

-From the 1850s through to the present day, Franklin's last expedition inspired numerous literary works.
+From the 1850s through to the present day, Franklin's lost expedition has inspired numerous literary works.
 Among the first was a play, The Frozen Deep, written by Wilkie Collins with assistance and production by Charles Dickens.
-The play was performed for private audiences at Tavistock House early in 1857, as well as at the Royal Gallery of Illustration (including a command performance for Queen Victoria), and for the public at the Manchester Trade Union Hall.
+The play was performed for private audiences at Tavistock House early in 1857, as well as at the Royal Gallery of Illustration (including a command performance for Queen Victoria) and for the public at the Manchester Trade Union Hall.
 News of Franklin's death in 1859 inspired elegies, including one by Algernon Charles Swinburne.

-Fictional treatments of the final Franklin expedition begin with Jules Verne's Journeys and Adventures of Captain Hatteras, (1866), in which the novel's hero seeks to retrace Franklin's footsteps and discovers that the North Pole is dominated by an enormous volcano.
-Verne also remembers the efforts of Jane Franklin to discover the fate of her husband in his novel Mistress Branican (1891) which stages a similar plot but situated in Oceania and Australia instead of the North Pole.
-Mark Twain briefly satirized the fate of the expedition and its subsequent searches in the beginning of the story "Some Learned Fables for Good Old Boys and Girls" (1875).
+Fictional treatments of the expedition begin with Jules Verne's Journeys and Adventures of Captain Hatteras (1866), in which the novel's hero seeks to retrace Franklin's footsteps and discovers that the North Pole is dominated by an enormous volcano.
+Verne also remembers the efforts of Lady Franklin to discover the fate of her husband in Mistress Branican (1891), which stages a similar plot but is situated in Oceania and Australia instead of the North Pole.
+Mark Twain briefly satirised the fate of the expedition and its subsequent searches in the beginning of the story "Some Learned Fables for Good Old Boys and Girls" (1875).
 The German novelist Sten Nadolny's The Discovery of Slowness (1983; English translation 1987) takes on the entirety of Franklin's life, touching only briefly on his last expedition.